This is a question often asked, either just in our minds or sometimes asked directly to us at Allied Financial, as independent pension advisors.

 But how much is enough?

 But again, how much should you save?
-We can look at this in a few different ways.
+We can look at this in a few different ways and offer you good financial advice.
 A good place to start is the new pension auto-enrolment environment on the horizon for introduction in Ireland in 2023, at the earliest.
 The goal of this new form of mandatory pension is to force employers to play a role in pension provision for all their employees, thereby reducing the State’s burden of poverty among people who are reliant solely on the State Pension.
 In order to encourage everyone to comply, the contribution levels have been pitched quite low, with a total contribution from the employer, employee and tax relief rising to 14% p.a. over a period of years.
 This is seen as a low bar and a minimum total contribution that you should consider.

 An often quoted rule of thumb in the pensions industry is that for a meaningful pension fund and lifestyle in retirement, you should save “half your age” at the age you start saving.
 Someone starting to save at age 30, should save a minimum of 15% of their salary each year until they retire.
 Another person waiting until age 40 to start, should save a minimum of 20% of their salary each year.
 People are now living longer in retirement and needing funds to last longer, so these figures are a little on the conservative side.
 While these are of course quite significant amounts to save, they give a sense of the scale of saving needed for a comfortable lifestyle in retirement.